Hilb3r7/hilb3r7.github.io/_walkthroughs/htb-obscurity.md

         print('Error: '  + e.decode('ascii')) if len(e.decode('ascii')) > 0 else print('')
 ```

-Every command we enter is prefixed with *sudo -u <username>*, but since the script is running as root we can just append another *-u* flag on to execute commands as root.
+Every command we enter is prefixed with *sudo -u \<username\>*, but since the script is running as root we can just append another *-u* flag on to execute commands as root.
 Since we have the password for robert we are able to authenticate via the script
 ![method2](/assets/img/walkthroughs/obscurity_method2.png)

-If you found this walkthrough helpful, please consider adding a respect to my <a href="https://www.hackthebox.eu/home/users/profile/182543">profile</a>, thanks